Children big foot racing on Long Bay Beach

 The Turks and Caicos is a safe and incredible destination for picking up a new water sport, with great sailing, swimming, kiteboarding, diving, and wakeboarding lessons available.

-Provo Swim School offers swim instruction for all ages, and also specializes in infant self-rescue training, which gives babies, toddlers, and young children the skills and confidence to float, swim, and survive in the water.
+Provo Swim School offers swim instruction for all ages, and also specializes in infant self-rescue training.
+This course gives babies, toddlers, and young children the skills and confidence to float, swim, and survive in the water.

 Sailing is a very popular activity with both local and visiting kids.
 Hobie Cats are the most common vessels to sail and many resorts have at least one or two of these little catamarans.
 The Provo Sailing Academy has several different types of Hobie Cats, Picos, and Laser sailboats, all of which are unsinkable and easy to sail.